-A poorly functioning foot can cause the heel to shift outwards and "bow" the Achilles tendon.
+A poorly functioning foot can cause the heel to shift outwards and contribute to a functional "bowing" of the Achilles tendon.
 This damages the tendon sheath, resulting in painful inflammation of the area.
-This abnormality needs to be neutralised using orthotic devices, orthoses or foot orthotics to stop recurrence of injury.
+This abnormality should be neutralised using orthoses or foot orthotics to help stop recurrence of tendon injury.

 A sudden increase in training, excessive hill running and speed work can also lead to inflammation of the achilles tendon.